-In the picturesque village of Downings on the stunning Rosguill peninsula in county Donegal, you will find Mc Nutts of Donegal.
+In the picturesque village of Downings on the stunning Rosguill Peninsula in County Donegal, you will find Mc Nutts of Donegal.
 Here they have been producing stunning weaves for more than 60 years.
 Their team of designers take inspiration from the surrounding awe-inspiring land and seascapes.
-Here’s two of their greatest hits from The Irish Store.
+Here are two of their greatest hits from The Irish Store.

 Crafted from beautifully soft and easy to wear merino lambswool, the design is classic herringbone and the 4 vibrant colors are sure to add a striking finishing touch to any outfit.
 It also comes beautifully presented in a crafted gift box.
 The perfect Irish gift for him or her that will see them through many seasons to come.

 The last but certainly not least of our Irish weavers hails from the Kingdom of Kerry.
 Mucros Weavers can be found in the heart of Killarney National Park at the stunning Muckross House and Gardens.
 Master weaver John Cahill began his apprenticeship in 1976 and is now responsible for all their stunning designs and weaves.
 Some pieces are woven on 200-year-old Hattersley looms!

 Get the classic Irish look with this stunning cape.
 The Irish cape is a timeless design legend and here it comes in a flattering hip length with a 3 button fastening and a smart collar.
 It’s beautifully crafted using age-old methods at the Mucros studio in county Kerry and with over 30 years experience, the quality is second to none.

 Irish Wool Flat Cap by Mucros Weavers